Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 - Marktplaats (It has a website and a facebook account which you can buy or sell items)

-- If you are looking for more options you can search Kringloop in Googlemap and find many more options
+- If you are looking for more options you can search Kringloop in Googlemap and find many more options.
+Some of them offer delivery.
+As an example, Kringloop Plus charges 15 Euros for delivery within the city.

 - For electric items you can check Herman white goods.